davetron5000/faas-is-a-what-now/markdown/only_functions.md

 Let's keep going with our budding event-based architecture.
-Suppose that both `js/server.js` and the event bus are provided to us for us by our cloud services provider.
+Suppose that both `js/server.js` and the event bus are provided to us by our cloud services provider.
 Suppose our provider guarantees it will fire a `get` or `post` event when someone makes an HTTP request to a server it's running on our behalf.
 We could then imagine that our entire system is describable by a configuration file:

 !CREATE_FILE js/app.js